Investing in Bitcoin is one of the latest buzzes around the tech world.

 YoBit is definitely not a scam exchange, and you can safely use it to trade cryptocurrencies.

-If you want to get ahold of certain cryptos which are only available on YoBit, you can certainly do that.
+If you want to get ahold of certain cryptos that are only available on YoBit, you can certainly do that.

 But you should always be aware of the risks involved in crypto investing.